kelliaUmuhire/kelliau-cat1testing/README.md

 ### Clone repo
 `git clone https://github.com/kelliaUmuhire/kelliau-cat1testing.git`

-After cloning the repo, create a separate folder and move the client forlder into it.
+After cloning the repo, create a separate folder and move the client folder into it.

 ### Run both frontend and backend
 `npm start`